Szybet/niAudio/apps-on-kobo/qt-setup.md

 - https://github.com/Rain92/UltimateMangaReader

 ## 0.5 Container
-Its best to do this in a container, becouse things car break and have problems. use distrobox.
+Its best to do this in a container, becouse things can break with time.
+I use distrobox.
 There is a script in the repo folder to automate this.

 ## 1. Download needed things
 As for 18.04.2022 those are working download links: